 All boards, commissions, and committees shall be subject to these rules.
-Each board, commission, and committee shall set their own agenda, so long as it is in accordance with the Texas Open Meetings Act.
+Each board, commission, and committee shall set their own agenda.
+Boards with rulemaking or quasi-judicial authority must be in accordance with the Texas Open Meetings Act.

 7.3 Boards with Regulatory Authority.